Black Cat (Marvel Comics): All-New All-Different Marvel

 As part of the "All-New, All-Different Marvel", Black Cat took in Silk as the latest member of her gang.
 Unbeknownst to Black Cat, Silk is secretly doing working undercover for S.H.I.E.L.D.
 Black Cat established a criminal empire which is disbanded by Gwenpool and Howard the Duck.
 Black Cat formed an alliance with Hammerhead, his nephew, and his henchmen.
 During the "Civil War II" storyline, Black Cat took in Kingpin's former minion Janus Jardeesh as the latest member of her gang.
 She was later informed about Janus undergoing Terrigenesis and arrived at the scene.
 During one of the heists by Black Cat's gang, Black Cat encountered the Avengers.
 She, Fancy Dan, and Janus Jardeesh evaded capture.
 Afterwards, Black Cat decided to lay low for a while.
 Black Cat gained Scorpion as a part-time enforcer for her gang.
-She hired ex-Army Ranger Lee Price to accompany Scorpion to the black market sale where there was shootout with Tombstone's gang.
+She hired ex-Army Ranger Lee Price to accompany Scorpion to the black market sale where there was shootout with Tombstone's gang.Venom vol. 3 #1.
+Marvel Comics.
 When at Black Cat's hideout, Scorpion accuses Lee Price of botching up the black market sale which Lee Price denied leading Black Cat to demand an explanation after hearing about some information from her spies at the New York City Police Department telling her what they know.

 During the Venom Inc. storyline, after Lee Price steals the spawn of the Venom symbiote from Flash Thompson's protege Andi Benton aka Mania and uses it to become Maniac, with his newfound ability to reproduce the symbiote and gain control of people, Price was able to gain control of Black Cat and her gang.
 With the aid of Flash's new powers as Anti-Venom, Black Cat was freed.
 Later working with Venom, Black Cat was able to use the artificial Anti-Venom element they got from Dr. Steven to free Spider-Man from Price's control.
 During the final battle, Black Cat discovers that those already cured cannot be taken over by Price's symbiote again, allowing Spider-Man to use his cured bloodstream and mix it with Anti-Venom to defeat Price.
 Afterwards she and Spider-Man make peace, and later Eddie Brock convinces Black Cat to give up being a crime boss and go back to being a vigilante.